amphp/amp/README.md

 The caller creates a `Cancellation` by using one of the implementations below.

+> **Note**
-> **Note:** Cancellations are advisory only.
+> Cancellations are advisory only.
 A DNS resolver might ignore cancellation requests after the query has been sent as the response has to be processed anyway and can still be cached.
 An HTTP client might continue a nearly finished HTTP request to reuse the connection, but might abort a chunked encoding response as it cannot know whether continuing is actually cheaper than aborting.

 #### TimeoutCancellation